MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Results

 \subsection{Comparison of MaskSDM with baselines}

-We compare the performance of MaskSDM to the baselines for different subsets of predictors, using the mean AUC across all the species computed on the test set (Table \ref{tab:baselines}).
+We compare the performance of MaskSDM to the baselines for different subsets of predictors, using the mean AUC\footnote{Area Under the receiver operating characteristic Curve, expressed as a percentage for readability} across all the species computed on the test set (Table \ref{tab:baselines}).
 MaskSDM performs as well as the oracle when at least two predictors are considered, effectively approaching the best possible outcome a model can achieve for a given subset of predictors.
 However, while the oracle approach requires training a separate model for each predictor subset (one model per column in Table \ref{tab:baselines}), MaskSDM and the imputing baselines require training a single model to generate their row of results.
-When fewer predictors are used, there is a small performance gap between MaskSDM and the oracle.
-However, we observe that extending the training time for MaskSDM can reduce this gap (Table \ref{tab:epoch} in Appendix \ref{sec:appendix_epoch}).
+When fewer predictors are used, there is a small performance gap between MaskSDM and the oracle that can be reduced by extending the training time of MaskSDM (Table \ref{tab:epoch} in Appendix \ref{sec:appendix_epoch}).
 Interestingly, when many predictors are included, MaskSDM outperforms the oracle.
 We hypothesize that this occurs because the missing values in the training and test sets are imputed in the oracle baseline.
-Such an operation can introduce artifacts or aberrant values that degrade model performance, whereas the MaskSDM learning strategy avoids imputation.
+Such an operation can introduce artifacts that degrade model performance, whereas the MaskSDM learning strategy avoids imputation.